roblanf/MixtureModelHMM/Readme.md

 ## What is MixtureModelHMM

 MixtureModelHMM implements _Hidden Markov Model_ a probabilistic model used to analyze sequencial data.
-It is used to post-process output of phylogenetic mizture models from [IQ-TREE](http://www.iqtree.org/).
+It is used to post-process output of phylogenetic mixture models from [IQ-TREE](http://www.iqtree.org/).
 The package implements `Baum-Welch` Algorithm to train the HMM model on given input file.
+The Baum-Welch algorithm is a dynamic programming approach and a special case of the expectation-maximization algorithm (EM algorithm).
+Its purpose is to tune the parameters of the HMM, namely the state transition matrix, the emission matrix, and the initial state distribution, such that the model is maximally like the observed data.
 The input files can be either the site likelihood or site probability file and the alignment information file.
 Once the HMM is trained the model could be used to determine the final class associated with each sites using either `viterbi` or `posterier decoding` algorithm.
 The default algorithm for predicting class boundries is set to `veterbi`.
 The output of the function returns an object class consisting of vector for each classes assigned to a given class in a [vector form](#classification) along with a [prediction plot](#alignment_plot) and [hmm transition table](#hmm_transition_table).

 ## Installation